ddfulaa/bellmancapital/README.md

 1. **The Nature of the Convergence:** I initially hypothesized that under a strict 10 BPS transaction cost environment, the agent would suffer from a "Fear of Exit" and simply converge to 100% Cash to guarantee survival.
 Surprisingly, the model learned a structural "Buy and Hold" posture, adopting a highly specific, static long/short allocation (e.g., Long Asset 0, Short Asset 1 and 2) despite the assets being historically correlated.
 2. **The Ineffectiveness of Curriculum Learning:** I designed a rigorous 1,000,000-step curriculum (slowly ramping friction from 0.0 to 10.0 BPS) under the assumption that it would gracefully teach the agent to transition from high-frequency alpha extraction to low-frequency position holding.
 In reality, the curriculum had minimal impact on the final OOS performance.
 Earlier experiments using a strict asymmetric reward at 0 BPS converged to a nearly identical portfolio allocation as the final 10 BPS agent, suggesting the core architecture rapidly identifies the optimal survival structure regardless of the learning path.
 3. **The Absolute Failure of the Moving Average Baseline:** While I knew the 10 BPS friction was severe, I was surprised by the sheer mathematical violence of the `SMA Crossover` collapse.
-A standard 5-vs-20 crossover strategy, which is practically gospel in retail trading theory, was entirely eradicated (-100% ruin) and generated nearly $\$9,000$ in fees over just 1.5 years.
+A standard 5-vs-20 crossover strategy, which is practically gospel in retail trading theory, was entirely eradicated (-100% ruin) and generated nearly $\$8,647$ in fees over just 1.5 years.

 ### Two methodological changes you would make given more time

 1. **Unsupervised Pre-training & Attention Extraction:** I explicitly chose the `QuantRoberta` Transformer architecture because attention mechanisms are theoretically interpretable.
-Given more time, I would extract and visualize the self-attention matrices to map exactly which historical temporal patches (and which engineered features) the network focuses on prior to a major drawdown.
-Furthermore, I would implement an unsupervised pre-training phase (e.g., Masked Language Modeling for time series) on the `QuantRobertaBody` to force it to learn the underlying market physics *before* attaching the PPO heads, rather than training the entire stack end-to-end via RL.
+Given more time, I would extract and visualize the self-attention matrices to map exactly which historical temporal patches the network focuses on prior to a major drawdown.
+Furthermore, I would implement an unsupervised pre-training phase (e.g., Masked Language Modeling for time series) on the `QuantRobertaBody` to force it to learn the underlying market physics *before* attaching the PPO heads.
 2. **Architectural Decoupling of Actor and Critic:** Currently, the Actor and Critic share the massive `QuantRobertaBody` and only diverge at the final MLP heads.
 In a highly stochastic financial environment, the Value network (Critic) often struggles to map exact state values, which can inject noisy gradients into the shared backbone and destabilize the Actor.
 I would experiment with completely decoupled networks, potentially allowing the Critic to observe the "future" during training (since it is only used for GAE) to provide a cleaner advantage signal, or using a simpler MLP architecture for the Critic entirely.

 ### One aspect of your agent's behavior you cannot explain

 I cannot fully explain the precise ratio of the static allocation the agent settles on during the 10 BPS evaluation (`[+0.33, -0.33, -0.33, +1.33]`).
-The EDA proved that Asset 1 is the epicenter of volatility, so shorting Asset 1 is logically sound.
+The EDA proved that Asset 1 is the epicenter of systemic volatility, so shorting Asset 1 is logically sound.
 However, the agent also shorts Asset 2, which historically exhibits a strong positive correlation with Asset 0.
 It appears the network discovered a convoluted, market-neutral "diversification" mechanism by playing two correlated assets against each other, but the exact mathematical rationale behind that specific fractional split remains a black box hidden within the neural weights.

 ### The most significant gap between DRL theory and this applied problem